wilaak/radix-router/README.md

 ### Custom HTTP methods

-You can easily add custom HTTP methods to the router, just make sure the method names are uppercase.
-This is only used for when adding routes and any method you pass to the `add()` method will be automatically converted to uppercase.
+You can add custom HTTP methods to the router, just make sure the method names are uppercase.

 ```php
 $customMethods = ['PURGE', 'REPORT'];